 The GAAR, as incorporated in the Finance Act 2012, was harsh and drew criticism.
 Therefore the Prime Minister appointed a committee headed by Dr Shome, to examine the draft GAAR proposed under the Finance Act 2012 and to recommend suitable changes.
-The government is currently considering the recommendations of the Dr Shome committee, and is revising the draft guidelines.
-The implementation of GAAR has therefore been deferred until April 2016.
+Certain rules that provide for monitoring of the GAAR were notified in 2013 and are to come into effect on 1 April 2016.

 Direct Tax Code